laurenperez/SEIR-Flex-2.22.22-Sasquatch/src/course-materials/react-fundamentals/week-15/day-1/lecture-materials/group-work-and-project-management.md

 ![kanban v scrum](https://i.imgur.com/CI1UgLV.png)

 The work of all Kanban teams revolves around a Kanban board, a tool used to visualize work and optimize the flow of the work among the team.
-A basic kanban board has a three-step workflow: To Do, In Progress, and Done.
+A basic kanban board has a three-step workflow:

+1. To Do
+2. In Progress
+3. Done

 The Kanban methodology relies upon full transparency of work and real-time communication of capacity, therefore the kanban board should be seen as the single source of truth for the team's work.

 ![kanban board](https://i.imgur.com/4kfEDN2.png)